20 Popular Activities That Have Become Too Expensive

 Theme Parks

-Walking through the gates of a major theme park now feels like stepping into a high-end resort, except you don’t get a room, just long lines and overpriced snacks.
-A single-day ticket at places like Disney or Universal easily costs between $120 and $180.
+Walking through the gates of a major park now feels like checking into a resort, except you don’t get a room, just long lines and overpriced snacks.

 Dining Out